learnk8s/learnk8s.io/_blog/why-kube/index.md

 You should strive to use the right virtual machine that supports the requirements of the component that you're developing.

+Are you working on a critical web component written in Java?
+Perhaps you should use a c5.4xlarge optimised for compute intensive workloads.

 The closer you match the requirements, the better you're utilising your resources.

 In practice this is rather uncommon, though.

+_Should you use a c5.2xlarge or a c5.4xlarge?_

+_Do the 8 vCPU and 16GB memory makes a difference?_

 It's much easier to select a couple of computing profiles that are good enough in 80% of the cases and use those for all components.